magkopian/php-infinite-multi-level-comments/README.md

 After that, use the `sql/inf_comments.sql` to generate the `comment` table in your database.

-Finally, copy the `public_html` directory inside the directory you have installed the comment system.
+Finally, copy the `public_html` directory inside the directory you have installed the comment system (the directory that contains the `vendor` folder).

 You can try the comment system by running the demo.php from your browser.